HmxaaK/Forecasting-Macroeconomic-Variables-through-Dynamic-Causal-Analysis/README.md

 ---

-# 📊 Macroeconomic Variable Forecasting Dashboard
+# 📊Forecasting Macroeconomic Variables through Dynamic Causal Analysis

 This project aims to forecast key **macroeconomic variables** and study their **causal dynamics** using a combination of **Econometrics, Machine Learning, and Power BI**.
 The dashboard is being developed iteratively, starting with **Consumption** as the first variable.